 Bathe and moisturize at night to let your skin soak in the moisture overnight.
 If your eczema is on your hands or feet, try wearing cotton gloves or socks with an overnight hand mask to retain even more moisture.

 6. Organic Raw Honey

 Easier said than done, right?
-Since stress is a trigger for many eczema sufferers, try to prevent the outbreaks before they occur by consistently partaking in stress-releasing activities like yoga, light exercise and walking—and make sure to get ample sleep, too.
+Since stress is a trigger for many eczema sufferers, try to prevent the outbreaks before they occur by consistently partaking in stress-releasing activities like yoga, meditation (we like the Headspace app), light exercise and walking—and make sure to get ample sleep, too.

-This ancient practice is also known to relieve stress and improve overall health, including eczema outbreaks.
+This ancient practice is also known to relieve stress, balance the immune system, and improve overall health, including eczema outbreaks.

 9. Eat Omega-3s + Avoid Inflammatory Foods

 You don’t necessarily have to do a detox (but if you do, we have tips!), but eliminating inflammatory food and drinks with refined sugar, gluten, dairy, alcohol and caffeine can help you get to the root of your skin issues.
 Try giving them all up for two weeks, then reintroduce one at a time to find out which one is your trigger.

 Introduce lots of anti-inflammatory foods into your diet, such as wild Alaskan salmon, avocado, sardines, nuts, dark leafy greens and beets, as well as ginger and turmeric (in the form of tea, smoothies or supplements).
 Foods rich in essential fatty acids like omega-3s (walnuts, avocados, salmon, tuna and flaxseed oil) can help reduce inflammation and allergic reactions.